New and Better Plants in the Garden Center

 I am partial to columnar plants, so it is no wonder that Sting arborvitae captured my heart and imagination.
 This seedling selection of 'DeGroot Spire' that I sowed out some 15-18 years ago has remained exceedingly slim and attractive.
 Hardy and heat tolerant, use it as an exclamation point, or go all in and plant it in rows down each side of a road, like the Italians do with their narrow Mediterranean cypress, Cupressus sempervirens.
 Sting Thuja is a fun tree that is only limited by your imagination.

-Make a statement with Sting arborvitae, the super narrow Thuja occidentalis
+Make a statement with Sting arborvitae, the super narrow Thuja occidentalis.

 Sting arborvitae in our test garden